vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 > [!NOTE]
 > Attack surface reduction rules honor process exclusions, but not all attack surface reduction rules honor Microsoft Defender Antivirus exclusions.
 See [Attack surface reduction rules reference - Microsoft Defender Antivirus exclusions and ASR rules](attack-surface-reduction-rules-reference.md#microsoft-defender-antivirus-exclusions-and-asr-rules).

-### Custom remediation actions

-When Microsoft Defender Antivirus detects a potential threat while running a scan, it attempts to remediate or remove the detected threat.
-You can define custom remediation actions to configure how Microsoft Defender Antivirus should address certain threats, whether a restore point should be created before remediating, and when threats should be removed.

-For more information, see [Configure remediation actions for Microsoft Defender Antivirus detections](configure-remediation-microsoft-defender-antivirus.md).

-### Controlled folder access exclusions

-[Controlled folder access](controlled-folders.md) monitors apps for activities that are detected as malicious and protects the contents of certain (protected) folders on Windows devices.
-Controlled folder access allows only trusted apps to access protected folders, such as common system folders (including boot sectors) and other folders that you specify.
-You can allow certain apps or signed executables to access protected folders by defining exclusions.

-For more information, See [Customize controlled folder access](customize-controlled-folders.md).

 ### Automation folder exclusions

 Automation folder exclusions apply to [automated investigation and remediation](automated-investigations.md) in Defender for Endpoint, which is designed to examine alerts and take immediate action to resolve detected breaches.
 As alerts are triggered, and an automated investigation runs, a verdict (Malicious, Suspicious, or No threats found) is reached for each piece of evidence investigated.
 Depending on the [automation level](automation-levels.md) and other security settings, remediation actions can occur automatically or only upon approval by your security operations team.